 3.6.
 Travel by boat from Saigon River to the Mekong Delta

-From Saigon River, you can take a tour to the Mekong Delta, which brings you to other fertile neighbouring provinces of the Mekong River Delta.
+From Saigon River, you can take a tour to the Mekong Delta, which brings you to other fertile neighboring provinces of the Mekong River Delta.
 Your joy and happiness will last longer with friendly local people, peaceful landscape, tasty food and more.
 Such a tour may last one or many days depending on your time.
 Then, names of places like My Tho, Ben Tre, Vinh Long and Can Tho will be marked in your memory with deep impressions.

-Besides, Saigon has lots of interesting attractions such as Cu Chi Tunnels, Independence Palace, Landmark 81 building, Ben Thanh market and Thanh Da peninsula.
+Besides, Saigon has lots of interesting attractions such as Cu Chi Tunnels, Independence Palace, Landmark 81 building, Ben Thanh Market and Thanh Da Peninsula.

 Tourists should stay at Vinpearl Landmark 81, Autograph Collection, located right on Saigon riverbank, where they can experience luxurious services in the complex of Vinhomes Centre Park, a new symbol of Vietnam’s prosperity and wealth.

 >>> Try to book rooms at Vinpearl Landmark 81, Autograph Collection for your convenience !

 Saigon River in Vietnam has played an important role in the development history of Ho Chi Minh City, one of the most dynamic cities in the Southeast Asian region.
 The river has been considered to hold the soul of the city.
 Visiting the river and participating in the activities there, you will be refreshed with more experiences of Vietnam while enjoying the landscapes, meeting with people, tasting local food, and learning about the history.

 >>> Don’t forget to book rooms at Vinpearl Landmark 81, Autograph Collection to perfect your trips!